 Tell us about Yoko and how she came into your life?

-Yoko is a six year old Italian Greyhound.
+Yoko is a seven year old Italian Greyhound.
 We adopted her four years ago and since then she has changed our life in ways we never could have imagined.

 We moved to New York City in 2015.
 Luis was offered a job out there so I quit my architecture job in London after craving to actually make tangible things rather than just sit behind a computer screen for an entire career.

 It was only due to being able to work from our Manhattan apartment on the Upper East Side that we started entertaining the notion of adopting a dog.
 Neither of us had previously owned a dog so we were really nervous about everything from what to feed them to how much vet bills would be.

 There was a regular dog adoption service not far from us every Saturday but the very day we decided to have a look, the service had been cancelled.
 Left feeling a bit frustrated we took a trip downtown to go shopping instead.
 By sheer coincidence we walked past the Humane Society and finally decided to go in.
 We were greeted by a very friendly New Yorker called Bonnie who took us upstairs to ask lots of questions about the kind of dog that we wanted.
 At this point we didn’t know much about dogs except Luis wanted a Boston Terrier and I wanted a Whippet.
 Bonnie told us about a greyhound who was looking to be rehomed so we agreed to take a look.

 As we sat in the small room waiting to be introduced to this greyhound called Mari, we imaged a large melancholic dog slowly walking out.
 To our amazement a volunteer walked into the room with a blanket in her arm, and a tiny nose popping out.
 As soon as this tiny fragile dog was put on the floor she jumped in Luis lap and that was it.